-3. Provide details of instances of engagement with, and actions taken to address the concerns of vulnerable/ marginalised stakeholder groups.

-The Company places a strong emphasis on education for economically underprivileged children, with Thermax Foundation supporting two Akanksha Foundation schools in Pune through a public-private partnership.
-Additionally, Thermax Foundation provides support to Akanksha Foundation alumni through mentorship and guidance to pursue higher education and careers.
-In addition to education, the Company is also involved in addressing social discrimination through affirmative action, skill development, and employability initiatives.
-The Company's social arm, Thermax Foundation, also addresses complex health, safety, and environmental issues faced by disadvantaged, vulnerable, and marginalised stakeholders.
+3. Provide details of instances of engagement with, and actions taken to address the concerns of vulnerable/marginalised stakeholder groups.
+The Company places a strong emphasis on education for economically underprivileged children, with Thermax Thermax Foundation provides support to Akanksha Foundation alumni through mentorship and guidance to pursue higher education and careers.
+In addition to education, the Company is also involved in addressing social Thermax Foundation, also addresses complex health, safety, and environmental issues faced by disadvantaged, vulnerable, and marginalised stakeholders.